Real-hackbard/Setup-Creator/README.md

 SetupIcon     RCDATA "SetupIcon.jpg"
 ```

 * Now Drag and Drop the "*.rc" File onto the "brcc32.exe" and the "*.res" file will be created.
+The more files you include as RCDATA, the larger the "*.res" File in your Project will be.
 * Now you can integrate and use the created files in your project.